meitiv-et/paths/EmissionsCalculator/README.md

 ### Input preparation

-1. `linkVMT.csv` produced by the DynusT parser can use used as is (leave it in the working directory).
+1. `linkVMT.csv` produced by the DynusT parser can use used as is.
+2. `links.csv` used by the DynusT parser.
+Copy both `links.csv` and `linkVMT.csv` to the working directory from which the emissions calculator will be run.
-2. The emission rates CSV must be prepared with the following columns whose meaning is parallel to those in the EPA MOVES model
+3. The emission rates CSV must be prepared with the following columns whose meaning is parallel to those in the EPA MOVES model
    documentation:
    - pollutantID